 Everybody is happy with the new teacher in the school.
 He doesn’t know there is a song you can’t sing or a story you can’t enjoy.
 When he plays the cd with the song “The Ghost of John,” the whole town turns against him.

-One by one, he meets the dead persons who sang this song before him.
+He meets the dead persons who sang this song before him one by one.
 Finally, at the end of the story, he is slowly dying but still capable of telling…

 My tip: This story lends itself to a paced, neutral telling.
 It includes a lingering creepy end which you should not explain too much.